 - If schedule allows, opt for whole beans so you can freshly grind them as needed.

-- Drink your coffee approximately 1 hour before your workouts for maximum benefits.
+- Drink your coffee approximately 1 hour before your morning workouts for maximum benefits.

 As always, it’s best to consult your physician before starting or changing your diet and exercise regimen.